NelisW/my3D-Trium/building/Trium-build.md

 <img src="images/LJ12A3-optocoupler.png">

 Test the probes operation [as follows](https://www.repetier.com/documentation/repetier-firmware/z-probing/):
 First check is always if signals are correct.
 So send M119 and see that z probe shows a “L” for low = not triggered.
 Now trigger it by hand while sending M119 again.
 Now probe value should show a “H” for high = triggered.
-If it is the other way around you need to change `Z_MIN_PROBE_ENDSTOP_INVERTING` (`Z_PROBE_ON_HIGH` for Repetier firmare).
+If it is the other way around you need to change `Z_MIN_ENDSTOP_INVERTING` (`Z_PROBE_ON_HIGH` for Repetier firmare).
 If nothing changes you have either the wrong pin used or configured, or pull-up must be different.
 Fix it and continue.

 For more information see